KasperFranz/workFlow/README.md

  We are to this setup using the following projects:
  - [GHI](https://github.com/stephencelis/ghi) - We use this for a easy way to show the issues on the github project
  - [Hub](https://github.com/github/hub) - This is used to make pull requests etc.
- - [Praqma workflow](http://www.praqma.com/stories/a-pragmatic-workflow/) - The inspiration for this project and
+ - [Praqma workflow](http://www.praqma.com/stories/a-pragmatic-workflow) - The inspiration for this project and

+#Current issues
+ - Removing of old branches, as these are not 1-1 with the ones on remote - should they be?